code-learning-with-sultan/ruby-on-rails-simple-drive-project/README.md

 # Blob Storage API

 This is a Ruby on Rails API for storing and retrieving blobs using various storage backends.
-The application supports local storage, FTP, and S3 as storage options.
+The application supports local storage, FTP, Database, and S3 as storage options.
 It includes authentication via Bearer tokens and provides detailed error handling.

 ## Table of Contents